Overview

 - Rebuild the message string exactly as

-[api_key][api_secret][method][data][timestamp]wheredatais the JSON string of the body (use{}or the exact payload for empty bodies). - Verify the X-Api-Signature is the lowercase hex HMAC-SHA256 of that message using your API secret as the key.
+[api_key][api_secret][method][data][timestamp]wheremethodis lowercase anddatais the JSON string of the body (POST/PUT/PATCH/DELETE) or query parameters (GET). - Verify the X-Api-Signature is the lowercase hex HMAC-SHA256 of that message using your API secret as the key.

 Why do requests fail with a timestamp or clock error?